INTERNATIONAL HERSTORY LIGHT FESTIVAL

 "Women's achievements and struggles have been lost in the shadows for too long, resulting in global inequality and a regression of women's rights.
 That's why Herstory is harnessing the alchemical power of light, to celebrate women and equality, spotlight inequality, and create visions for a World of Equals."

 - Melanie Lynch, Founder of Herstory

 The Herstory Light Festival launched in January 2017 as a grassroots light festival and quickly gathered viral momentum around the island of Ireland, with castles, museums, theatres, libraries, offices and homes illuminating in celebration of women and girls.
 In January 2018, the festival generated 26 million Twitter impressions, making the RTÉ 6.01 News Headlines.
 Only in its 2nd year, the festival went international with participation in the USA, UK, Spain, Sweden, France, Lithuania, Slovenia, and Poland.
-For 2019, the Department of Foreign Affairs is championing participation in Irish Embassies around the world.

 A FESTIVAL FOR THE PEOPLE

 The beauty of light festivals is everyone can get involved - you can light up a national landmark or your living room.
 It's so simple.
 All you need is a light projector and some images from family photo albums or local archives.
 And there's no shortage of light projectors - you will find one in every classroom and boardroom.
 This is a grassroots festival for the people and we hope that no matter where you live in the world, you will spread the word to friends and family.
 Click here for novel ideas to illuminate and honour the women you love.

 On the first day of the new school term, the #Herstory theme is Voices of the Future. when students are invited to illuminate classrooms with their heroines and visions for a #WorldofEquals throughout the month of January.